hschh86/dgx505-dump-tools/BulkDumpFormat.md

 When the **Bulk Send** option is selected (see manual p.72), 41 System Exclusive Messages are sent through the instrument's MIDI connection (over USB, of course).
-Other messages, especially the *Clock* messages that are sent constantly When **External Clock** is set OFF, are not transmitted during this time, which means that when you start seeing those the dump has completed.
+Other messages, especially the *Clock* messages that are sent constantly when **External Clock** is set OFF, are not transmitted during this time &mdash;
+which means that when you start seeing those, the dump has completed.
 (I'm pretty sure Active Sensing is still sent at all times, though.)

 The first 38 messages carry the user song data, message 39 signals the end of